ZSHKJWBY/D3CDR/README.md

 ## Files in the folder
 - `model/`
-    - `ADTMR.py`: detail implementation of ADTMR, training process and evaluation
+    - `ADTFK.py`: detail implementation of ADTFK, training process and evaluation
 - `data/`: four cross-domain recommendation tasks based on two widely used datasets Amazon and Douban
     - `Amazon/Cell_Elec/`
     - `Amazon/Movie_Music/`